 Back Button: raises the BackRequested event when pressed.
 Back Button visibility is controlled by SystemNavigationManager.AppViewBackButtonVisibility.

 It is important to test your app to make sure the text is readable, the buttons are targetable, and the overall app looks correct.
-You can test on a HoloLens, an emulator, or a touch device with resolution set to 1280x720 @150%.
+You can test on a desktop headset, a HoloLens, an emulator, or a touch device with resolution set to 1280x720 @150%.

 Your session has expired.
 Please sign-in again to continue.
 Unfortunately any unsaved changes will be lost.